rtthomas/ReactResponsiveTable/README.md

 - the conventional header row followed by with content rows, or
 - on small screens, in "columnar" form, displaying the data as successive groups of label/value pairs

+Most of the components I've found so far just add horizontal scrollbars

 ### This is a Work in Progress
 I plan to publish this eventually as a module on npm.
 Meanwhile..